njgibbon/fend/README.md

 * Format strings everywhere.
 * Format output inc. errors and edge cases.
 * Define and use data structures for ScanConfig and ScanResults.
+* Have a look at this https://github.com/golang-standards/project-layout - particularly `cmd` and `pkg` bit.

 # Usage
 ```